How Much Is Workers’ Compensation Insurance in 2025?

 There's a lot of math involved when it comes to calculating the cost of workers' comp.
 Fortunately, you're unlikely to have to crunch these numbers yourself if you enlist the help of an independent insurance agent.
 However, it's still helpful to have an idea of what the formula is.

-The workers' comp cost formula:
+Here's an example of the workers' comp cost formula:

 Multiply payroll by class rate, then divide by 100.
-From the clerical worker example, assuming their salary is $100,000, the formula would look like this: $100,000 x $0.43 = $43,000; $43,000 / 100 = $430.
+Assuming a worker's salary is $100,000, the formula would look like this: $100,000 x $0.43 = $43,000; $43,000 / 100 = $430.

-Multiply the result by your experience rating modifier, if you have one.
+Multiply the result by your experience rating modifier if you have one.
 If you had an experience mod of 0.8, the formula would look like this: $430 x 0.8 = $344 total annual premium for clerical workers with the class code of 8810.

 Follow this same formula for all employees and add their totals together to figure out your overall annual workers' comp premium.